 Allin, General Thomas, House Name of Property Bristol Co., Rhode Island County and State

+realite of a roperty County and State

 4. National Park Service Certification

 I hereby certify that this property is:

 entered in the National Register

 determined eligible for the National Register

 determined not eligible for the National Register

 removed from the National Register

 other (explain):

 Signature of the Keeper Date of Action

 5. Classification

 Ownership of Property

 (Check as many boxes as apply.)

 Private: X

 Public - Local

 Public - State

 Public - Federal

 Category of Property

 (Check only one box.)

 Building(s)

 District

 Site

 Structure

 Object